kisanms/Live_Tracker/README.md

 - **March 1**
   - what extra changes needed in the application
   - chnages in manager and admin loc noti (it should show staff inside that there current move loc details)
+  - at the time of sign Up company name list should show so user can select from there easily
 ## 🎉 Features Implementation
 ### Admin Dashboard
 - Company data management